Balkan Discovery Trip. Day 5: Mostar, Bosnia & Herzegovina

 Early dinner

-After dinner, we checked-in to City Hotel to call the day....
+After dinner, we checked in to City Hotel to call it a day....

 Comments